 Visiting Longleat House

 Longleat House is on the Longleat estate which is around 6.5km (4 miles) from Warminster.
-There is not any public transport available to the estate and virtually everyone who visits drives here.
+There is no public transport to the estate so virtually everyone who visits drives here.
 However, it is possible to arrive by taxi from Warminster.

-Although the entry fee is relatively pricey, the day ticket also gives you entry to the safari park and it is very easy to spend a full day at Longleat.
-On a pound per hour basis, the day ticket works out better value than entry to cheaper houses that don’t take as long to see.
+Although the entry fee is relatively pricey (and there is an additional charge for a tour of the house), the day ticket also gives you entry to the safari park and it is very easy to spend a full day at Longleat.
+On a pound-per-hour basis, a day ticket to Longleat works out better value than entry to cheaper houses that don’t take as long to see.

-There is a cheaper ticket that does not include the safari park although most visitors (particularly those with children) buy the day ticket.
-It is also possible to buy a two-day ticket that gives you access to the house, gardens and the safari park for two consecutive days.
+It is also possible to buy a two-day ticket that gives you access to the house, gardens and the safari park for two consecutive days and an annual ticket is also available.

 Most parts of Longleat are wheelchair accessible and there is a wheelchair-accessible lift to all floors of the house.
 However, only two wheelchair users are allowed on any floor of the house at any one time.
 The wheelchair entrance is at the rear of the house.
 The hedge maze is not wheelchair accessible.